Genivia/ugrep/README.md

 Build **ugrep** on Unix-like systems with colors enabled by default:

-    $ cd ugrep
+    $ sh build.sh
-    $ ./configure --enable-color && make -j clean all

-This builds `ugrep` in the `ugrep/src` directory and copies it to `ugrep/bin`.
+This builds `ugrep` in the `ugrep/src` directory, tests it, and copies it locally to `ugrep/bin`.
-Make sure all tests pass on your system:

-    $ make test

 To produce colorized output with headings by default:

-    $ ./configure --enable-pretty && make -j clean all
+    $ sh build.sh --enable-pretty

 To see the details of all build configuration options available, including `--with-grep-path=GREP_PATH`, `--with-grep-colors="GREP_COLORS"`, `--enable-color`, `--enable-pretty`, `--enable-pager`, `--disable-hidden`, and `--disable-mmap`:

-    $ ./configure --help
+    $ sh build.sh --help

+All options specified with the `build.sh` command are passed to `./configure`.

-After `make` finishes, copy `bin/ugrep` to a convenient location, for example in your `bin` directory.
+After the build completes, copy `ugrep/bin/ugrep` to a convenient location, for example in your `bin` directory.

 Or you may want to install the `ugrep` command and its manual page with: